rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-06-10-RGSoC-campaign-wrap-up.md

 Inês and Rosa, the first team being selected from Portugal, who are now doing their internships at two of the best software companies in the country and kept contributing to the tech community by volunteering for several organizations.
 Fun fact (sorry if this isn’t very related to programming): Inês was even [retweeted](https://twitter.com/ines_opcoelho/status/681725407591284736?ref_src=twsrc%5Etfw) by Carrie Fisher, aka Princess Leia, when she [replied to people](http://edition.cnn.com/2015/12/30/entertainment/carrie-fisher-star-wars-aging-response-twitter/) talking about her appearance on the last Star Wars movie.

+We could be here days talking about all the amazing stories, actually over 100 stories, but we will just share some of them for now (yes, more secret projects to be announced soon! ;) ).

-**So the question of each RGSoC is still the same: how many lives are we going to change this summer?**
+**The question of each RGSoC is still the same: how many lives are we going to change this summer?**

 <iframe src="https://player.vimeo.com/video/170188877" width="640" height="420" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/170188877">Mia is trying to help with the RGSoC board!</a> from <a href="https://vimeo.com/user51331690">Rails Girls Summer of Code</a> on <a href="https://vimeo.com">Vimeo</a>.</p>